codepath/android_guides/Must-Have-Libraries.md

  * [PullToRefresh-ListView](https://github.com/erikwt/PullToRefresh-ListView) - Easy to use pull-to-refresh functionality for ListViews.
 [Download](https://github.com/erikwt/PullToRefresh-ListView/archive/master.zip) and install as a [library project](http://imgur.com/a/N8baF).
  * [QuickReturn](https://github.com/lawloretienne/QuickReturn) - Reveal or hide a header or footer as the list is scrolled in a direction.

+### RecyclerView

+* [UltimateRecyclerView](https://github.com/cymcsg/UltimateRecyclerView) - Augmented RecyclerView with refreshing, loading more, animation and many other features.
+* [android-parallax-recyclerview](https://github.com/kanytu/android-parallax-recyclerview) - An adapter which could be used to achieve a parallax effect on RecyclerView.

 ### Easy Navigation

  * [PagerSlidingTabStrip](https://github.com/astuetz/PagerSlidingTabStrip) - An interactive indicator to navigate between the different pages of a ViewPager.